mozilla/releases-comm-central/docs/adr/records/0002-imap-should-not-use-uid-as-message-key.md

-# IMAP Should Not Use Server UID as Local Message Key
+# ADR 0002 IMAP Should Not Use Server UID as Local Message Key

 ## Links